 Article 5.7.
 Prohibits the employer from employing pregnant women or women who are breastfeeding, in positions, which may bear high risk or/and be harmful for the mother or child.
-The list of such jobs is determined the Ministerial Order N01-20/N, 2020.
+The list of such jobs is determined by separate bylaw passed by the Minister of Labor in consultations with Tripartite Commission.